Purg/vulkan_tutorial/README.md

 OpenGL math header-only library.
 Vulkan does not provide any on-build mathematics libraries or functions so we're using this to provide that functionality.
-I hear eigen is a possible alternative.
+I hear eigen is a possible alternative?

 **CentOS 8**
 - Enable the PowerTools repository: